Launch Your Channel!

 Share Your Learning!

-The Rocky View Schools YouTube Channel hosts presentations of RockyTalks from all over the #rvsed community, from teachers and students in every grade, from every corner of the district, all shared publicly in the RockyTalks online exhibition!
-This year, RVS Teachers can share their YouTube playlists of RockyTalks videos that their students created at HOME, in any subject or format including speeches, essays, position papers, opinions & editorials, learning stories, numeracy/literacy/design, Arts & CTS, creative writing, poetry & spoken word, and more!
+The RVS YouTube Channel hosts presentations of RockyTalks from all over our learning community, from teachers and students in every grade, from every corner of our region, all shared publicly in the RockyTalks online exhibition!
+This year, teachers can share their YouTube playlists of RockyTalks videos that their students created at HOME, in any subject or format including speeches, essays, position papers, opinions & editorials, learning stories, numeracy/literacy/design, Arts & CTS, creative writing, poetry & spoken word, and more!
 Follow the Practice Guide to share your students' presentations in the RockyTalks 2020 Exhibition!